BayezidMostafa/BayezidMostafa/README.md

 <h4 align="center">JUNIOR WEB DEVELOPER || MERN STACK DEVELOPER</h4>

 ### <div align="center">Hello there!
-I work as a Junior Web Developer.
-I have extensive knowledge in this area.
-For the past 1+ year , I have been working on web development.
-I've worked on various of projects to develop my expertise in this area.
-I also completed a professional course from a reputable institution. where I gained knowledge in a variety of recent technologies, which are right now the most required to be considered of web development.
-Lastly, I want to develop myself at the maximum level of Web Development</div>
+As a MERN Stack, I developed myself.
+I have a good understanding of this technology.
+I have worked on several projects to hone my expertise in this MERN Stack development.
+I also have a year's worth of expertise with HTML5, CSS3, Tailwind CSS, Bootstrap, React Bootstrap, and a ton of component libraries for Tailwind CSS.
+Moreover, I successfully completed a professional course from a reputable organization where I learned about a significant number of modern technologies, some of which are now the most important to consider for web development.
+Lastly, my goal is to get ready for the upcoming web technologies.</div>